SafeHome.org may receive compensation from some providers listed on this page. Learn More

 With that said, ADT has built a reputation around top-quality equipment and reliable monitoring.
 So let’s take a look at the ADT camera lineup.

 ADT’s Pro HD Outdoor Camera isn’t going to blow you away with a long list of features.
 While it does offer crystal-clear resolution and two-way audio, you’re not going to have color night vision, alarms, floodlights, or any of the other bells and whistles that come with similarly priced cameras from Lorex, for example.
-Depending on the subscription plan you go with, the cameras run around $290 a piece.
+Depending on the subscription plan you go with, some of those cameras can run as much as $300 a piece or more.

 That said, ADT’s new control app is a winner.
 This easy-to-use smartphone app gives you live feeds from all of your cameras and offers customizable motion alerts so you can keep your eyes on suspicious activity as it’s occurring.